 NWCCD has strong partnerships when it comes to Athletic Training.
 Students who complete the Associate of Science in Athletic Training pursue higher education across the country.
 NWCCD also has articulation partnerships with Montana State University-Billings to earn Master’s degrees in Athletic Training within three years after graduating from NWCCD.
 In conclusion, take two years at Sheridan College and then transfer to Montana State University- Billings and graduate in three years with a Master’s degree in Athletic Training.

 Careers and Opportunities

 From working in high schools and colleges to professional sports teams, athletic trainers are found virtually everywhere sports and physical activities are played.
-Earning NWCCD’s highly regarded Associate of Science degree will allow you to seamlessly transfer to a bachelor’s degree across the region or country and ultimately pursue a career in the field.
+Earning NWCCD’s highly regarded Associate of Science degree will allow you to seamlessly transfer to a master’s degree across the region or country and ultimately pursue a career in the field.
 As an athletic trainer, your duties may include:

 - Evaluate athletic injuries

 - Develop rehabilitation programs for injured athletes

 - Apply braces, tapes and bandages to athletes to prevent injury